Naghmeh-Akhavan/Cluster-Cell-Migration-Model/README.md

 ## Parameters

-Following parameters might be set:
+The following parameters might be set:
 ```
 x0       Center of the first intersection
 x4       Center of the second intersection